 In recognition of the tremendous value of the Columbia and Snake River System, CPI is continuing to partner with regional efforts to educate those in the Pacific Northwest about the multiple benefits the rivers and dams provide to the region.
 CPI is joining other utilities and users of the region’s rivers on the Northwest River Partners and BPA HYDROPOWER FLOWS HERE campaigns.
 Each organization consists of river users with members in Idaho, Montana, Oregon and Washington.

-To view a video on the benefits of the hydro system that benefits our region, click on the video below.
+To view a video on the benefits of the hydro system that benefits our region, check out the video below.

 Examples of facts and benefits from the campaign: